 There is no requirement that you re-install your system; you are permitted to continue using the same disk as for Administration I, if it it available.
-However if that system is unstable you are encouraged to install it again. directions for doing so are shown at the top of this class web page, but grayed-out.
+However, you are encouraged to install it again, especially if that system is unstable.
+In any case, there is an Install project you must submit.

 Projects are graded on the following scale: